slackapi/bolt-js/docs/_advanced/middleware_global.md

 <div class="section-content">
 Global middleware is run for all incoming events before any listener middleware.
 You can add any number of global middleware to your app by utilizing `app.use(fn(payload,...,next))`.

-Both global and listener middleware must call `next()` to pass control of the execution chain to the next middleware, or call `next(error)` to pass an error back up the already-executed middleware chain.
+Both global and listener middleware must call `next()` to pass control of the execution chain to the next middleware, or call `next(error)` to pass an error back up the previously-executed middleware chain.

 As an example, let's say your app should only respond to users identified with a corresponding internal authentication service (an SSO provider or LDAP, for example).
 You may define a global middleware that looks up a user record in the authentication service and errors if the user is not found.
 </div>